mohsenmoqadam/bingo/README.md

 Here arise two main question:
 #### 1. Why do we have workers and why we must not process the incoming request with actors that hold a socket?
-If we process each incoming request with `conn`, the `conn` actor during process the received request is blocked and other received requests are queued in `conn`'s inbox, and this approach increases response time for each request.
+If we process each incoming request with `conn`, during process the received request the `conn` actor is blocked and other received requests are queued in `conn`'s inbox, and this approach increases response time for each request.
 Bingo use a scalable approach and trying to decrease response time.
 When one `conn` receives a request, first it selects a worker randomly and sends that request to that worker.
 After a selected worker processes one request, it sends the result to `conn` (because `conn` holds the socket). `conn` transfers the result to requested node as reply.

 #### 2. How Bingo does `multi_call` and `multi_cast` requests?
 For responding to this question, first we must be familiar with `multi_cast` and `multi_call` anatomy!
 With `multi_x` API Bingo, sends specific request to a list of nodes in cluster and gathers results and then returns replies.
 Bingo hires a set of worker and named them: `mc.workers`.
-When Bingo receives `multi_call` or `multi_cast` request, it selects on `mc_worker` and sends that request to a selected worker.
+When Bingo receives `multi_call` or `multi_cast` request, it selects one `mc_worker` and sends that request to a selected worker.
 This worker sends `call` or `cast` requests to all requested remote nodes concurrently and waits for gathering results and prepares reply and returns it.
 Bingo provides the below options to configure `multicast` and `multi call` behaviours:

 ``` erlang